Drogheda: Railway

 A wide variety of Iarnród Éireann commuter services connect southbound to Balbriggan, Malahide, Howth Junction, Dublin Connolly, Tara Street, Dublin Pearse, Dún Laoghaire, Bray, Greystones, Wicklow, and Wexford.
+The DART is planned to be extended to Drogheda in the late 2020s or 30s as part of the DART+ program.

 Bus transport

 Drogheda's bus station is located on Donore Road.
 Past Bus Éireann routes included the 184 to Garristown and 185 to Bellewstown.
+Currently there are buses to Monaghan and Dublin.

 Administration

 Drogheda was one of ten boroughs retained under the Municipal Corporations (Ireland) Act 1840.
 Under the Local Government (Ireland) Act 1898, the area became an urban district, while retaining the style of a borough corporation.

 Drogheda Borough Corporation became a borough council in 2002.
 On 1 June 2014, the borough council was dissolved and the administration of the town was amalgamated with Louth County Council.
 It retains the right to be described as a borough.
 The chair of the borough district uses the title of mayor, rather than Cathaoirleach.
-The mayor, elected in June 2019 for the period 2019–2020, was Paul Bell (Labour).

 As of the 2019 Louth County Council election, the borough district of Drogheda contains the local electoral areas of Drogheda Urban (6 seats) and Drogheda Rural (4 seats), electing 10 seats to the council.

 The parliamentary borough of Drogheda returned two MPs to the Irish House of Commons until 1801.
 Under the Act of Union, the parliamentary borough returned one MP to the United Kingdom House of Commons, until its abolition under the Redistribution of Seats Act 1885.
 It was thereafter represented by the South Louth from 1885 to 1918, by County Louth from 1918 to 1922, by Louth–Meath from 1921 to 1923, and by the Dáil constituency of Louth from 1923 to the present.